fgadaleta/amethix-webpage/_portfolios/nlp.md

 client: "Abe AI Inc. - Envestnet Yodlee Inc."
 location: "USA"
 category: "Algorithm design, Governance, Software Development"
-project_overview: "Abe.AI gives financial institutions a fully featured product with the Virtual Financial Assistant,
+project_overview: "AbeAI gives financial institutions a fully featured product with the Virtual Financial Assistant,
-						but it's critical that financial institutions own their roadmap and the data underlying machine learning models.
-The Conversational AI Platform empowers financial institutions to leverage AI in finance for better customer experiences and increased operational efficiency."
+				 It is of paramount importance that financial institutions own their roadmap and the data underlying machine learning models.
+AbeAI's Conversational AI Platform empowers financial institutions to leverage AI in finance for better customer experience and increased operational efficiency."
 problem_space: "Personal finance has always been a challenge for people who struggle with their money.
-Abe AI conversational engine - chatbot - is an advanced AI-based solution that helps people manage their money in the most natural way."
+AbeAI's conversational engine is an advanced AI-based solution that helps people manage their money in the most natural way."
 problem_solution: "Amethix has played an essential role since the very early stage of the product.
-				We have supported ABE.AI in creating solutions for financial services for medium-sized credit unions and financial aggregators in the USA.
-The entire conversation engine has been designed and integrated with advanced NLP techniques, from off-the-shelf machine learning methods to more advanced deep learning techniques. <br />
+				The team have supported AbeAI in creating solutions for financial services for medium-sized credit unions and financial aggregators in the USA.
+The entire conversation engine has been designed and integrated with advanced NLP techniques, from off-the-shelf machine learning methods to more advanced deep learning solutions. <br />
-				Amethix implemented the most accurate Named Entity Recognition and Intent classification models, provided algorithms in the space of domain-specific language modeling, sentiment analysis and short-text queries."
+				Amethix has implemented the most accurate Named Entity Recognition and Intent Classification models; they have provided algorithms in the space of domain-specific language modeling, sentiment analysis and short-text queries."
-project_summary: "Abe.ai technology was built specifically for technology in banks, credit unions, and wealth managers."
+project_summary: "AbeAI technology has been designed to operate within banks, credit unions, financial transactions aggregators, and wealth management systems."
 project_teaser: "Smart Chatbot for Personal Finance"
-testimonial_author: "Satoshi Nakamoto - Founder of Bitcoin"
+testimonial_author: "Rob Guylfoyle - CEO AbeAI"
-testimonial_quote: "without Amethix we were lost and then we found them and our business went fuckin viral and we became millionaires"
+testimonial_quote: "Amethix added semantics to the NLP stack of our financial chatbot.
+This improved intent classification, and overall accuracy.
+We loved it.
+Our customers loved it!"
 ---